aws-samples/aws-online-data-migration-workshop/module3/README.md

 			./show_performance.sh
 <br/><br/>

-> Note throughput values shown (i.e. x MB/s transfer rate) for the first 30 seconds, then switch back to your first SSH session window
+**Note** the throughput values shown (i.e. x MB/s transfer rate) for the first 30 seconds, then switch back to your first SSH session window